MohamedAshraf701/quran_sharif/README.md

 ## Examples

-You can find more usage examples in the [example](example) folder of this repository.
+You can find more usage examples in the [example](https://github.com/MohamedAshraf701/quran_sharif/tree/main/example) folder of this repository.

 ## API Documentation

-The API documentation for this package can be found [here](https://zaid.digital).
+The API documentation for this package can be found [Api Documentation](https://pub.dev/documentation/quran_sharif/latest/quran_sharif/Quran-class.html).

 ## License